HoloMoto/VBeing_Research/static/models/README.md

 # 3D Character Models Directory

-This directory is a placeholder for future 3D character models that will be used in the Gemini Voice Interface.
+This directory is a placeholder for future 3D character models that will be used in Pneuma (Personal Nurturing Entity for User Maid Assistance).

 ## Future Implementation